SEN Information Report

 SEND training is incorporated into the whole school training programme including sessions during INSET days, twilight, after school meetings and early morning Raising Achievement Meetings

-SEND training is included in the Induction Programme for new staff and Newly Qualified Teachers
+SEND training is included in the Induction Programme for new staff and Early Careers Teachers.

 The Learning Support Department have a weekly department meeting which includes training by SENCO and/or specialist professionals and sharing of best practice